astropy/astropy/docs/development/docguide.rst

 the major goals of the Astropy project.
 Hence, we describe our documentation procedures and rules here.
-For the astropy core project we try to keep to these as closely as possible, while the standards for affiliated packages are somewhat looser (although these procedures and guidelines are still recommended, as they generally make documenting codes much easier.)
+For the astropy core project we try to keep to these as closely as possible, while the standards for affiliated packages are somewhat looser.
+(These procedures and guidelines are still recommended for affilated packages, as they encourage useful documentation, a characteristic often lacking in professional astronomy software.)

 Building the Documentation from source